-Since ASLR is active, memory addresses are not consistent
+Since ASLR is active, memory addresses are not consistent.

-Initial analysis
+Initial Analysis

 The provided program reads two inputs and prints them on stdout.
 Then, it continuously rereads the second input and prints both buffers on stdout.